jolivem/pg_wp/README.txt

 * 1.2.2 Go to Plugins
 * 1.2.3 Add New
 * 1.2.4 Upload plugin
-* 1.2.5 Choose file ays gallery-photo-gallery.zip
+* 1.2.5 Choose file geolocated-photos.zip
 * 1.2.6	Click to install

-* 1.3 In order to install the Photo Gallery from Wordpress.org you must unzip the archive and copy the gallery-photo-gallery folder into your plugins folder (\wp-content\plugins).
+* 1.3 In order to install the Photo Gallery from Wordpress.org you must unzip the archive and copy the geolocated-photos folder into your plugins folder (\wp-content\plugins).
 After one ofthis steps you can activate the plugin from the Plugins menu.
 Once activated configure any options as desired and you can enjoy our Photo Gallery.